How Scan4Safety works

 Misidentification, medical product mix-ups, and manual recording errors cause preventable harm.
 High-profile safety failures highlighted in the Cumberlege Review, Paterson Inquiry, Infected Blood Inquiry, and PIP breast implants scandal demonstrate the devastating consequences of inadequate traceability and delayed recalls.

-Staff spend hours searching for equipment, reconciling stock, manually entering data and correcting records instead of delivering care.
+Across the NHS, countless hours are lost each day to searching for equipment, reconciling stock, manually entering data and correcting records.
 This administrative burden reduces the time available for direct patient contact when the NHS needs every minute of clinical expertise.

 Limited visibility

 Tracking of implants, devices, and consumables is fragmented across the NHS, slowing recall response and weakening supply chain resilience.
+Without accurate, real-time data, inventory management becomes reactive rather than strategic, leading to inefficient procurement and stock shortages.
 When safety issues arise, identifying affected patients takes weeks instead of hours.

 Rising costs